The purchase of breakdown cover for your vehicle is a personal thing and should

 European Breakdown Cover – Continental Protection

-All of the big 3 service providers have arrangements with similar providers on the
+All of the big 3 breakdown service providers have arrangements with similar providers on the

 continent to offer European Breakdown Cover.
 A European phone number will be provided and with English speaking call operators.
 However, it is likely that European Breakdown Cover options will only be roadside assistance, it is unlikely there will be a recovery service back to the UK.